posm/posm.github.io/src/pages/in-the-field/index.md

 ---
 title: In the Field
 splash_image: whiteman.jpg
-splash_text: Cruising the Land
 ---

-> Note: for the OMK walkthrough, I don't think the format of text, image, text works very well with cell phone screenshots - the page is too long and the sizing is weird.
-Instead, I think this part should be an embedded gallery (with text as caption on the bottom or off to the right) that viewers can click through.
-In which case, let's use most of the screenshots from your Foray Google album.
-This format would also be useful for Field Papers and possibly OMK server (?)

 This section walks through the different POSM features: Editing OSM, Field Papers, OpenDataKit and OpenMapKit (including setting up mobile data collection on Android phones, OpenDroneMap, key downloads, and the admin interface.

 ## Planning fieldwork in general

 Aside from the technology itself, there are a number of things that need to be considered for mapping fieldwork: the size of the area, number of enumerators needed and time required, the data required and the data model for collecting it, etc. There's also a lot of nuance in teaching people (especially in other languages/cultures) how to use different mapping tools.
 There are a variety of resources (including presentation and training materials) on the [Missing Maps website](www.missingmaps.org) which may be useful.
-You can also reach out to the <a href="mailto:contact@redcross.org">American Red Cross GIS team</a> in advance and, if we have time, we may be able to talk through your project and provide suggestions from past experiences.
+You can also reach out to the <a href="mailto:contact@posm.io">American Red Cross GIS team</a> in advance and, if we have time, we may be able to talk through your project and provide suggestions from past experiences.

 ## Editing OSM

-## Paper-based field mapping (Field Papers)
+### Paper-based field mapping (Field Papers)

 [Field Papers](http://fieldpapers.org/) creates a grid of atlas pages for an area which you can print off and use to walk around the target area and annotate the paper map with missing buildings, address points, and any other relevant features.
 Afterwards, you take a photo or scan each page and Field Papers will use the QR code on each atlas page to georeference the area - it will appear as a semi-transparent layer in iD editor or JOSM and you will need to digitally trace your edits into the existing OSM data.
 The process is largely self-explanatory and documented in the actual Field Papers app.